How to Install Cabinet Hardware

 Install Hardware Higher on the Lowest Drawer

-Most drawer pulls are centered on the drawer fronts, but if the cabinet you're working on has two or three drawers the same size and one larger one at the bottom, install the bottom knob (or pull) higher than the center of that drawer front.
+Most drawer pulls are centered on the drawer fronts, but if the cabinet you’re working on has two or three drawers the same size and one larger one at the bottom, install the bottom knob (or pull) higher than the center of that drawer front.
 Install it so all the knobs on the cabinet are spaced evenly.
-This configuration is pleasing to the eye, and you won't have to bend over as far to open the bottom drawer.
+This configuration is pleasing to the eye—and you don’t have to bend over as far to open the bottom drawer.